 And remember, as with any code, once you write it, you have to maintain it.
 If PayPal modifies the Braintree API, or if the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 Snowflake is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, or Microsoft Azure Synapse Analytics, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Panoply, To Azure Synapse Analytics, To S3, and To Delta Lake.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Braintree Payments data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Snowflake data warehouse.
+Thankfully, products like Stitch were built to move data from Braintree Payments to Snowflake automatically.
+With just a few clicks, Stitch starts extracting your Braintree Payments data, structuring it in a way that's optimized for analysis, and inserting that data into your Snowflake data warehouse.